Skip to content

 Creating a space for local people

-The Great Barn has been closed since 2008.
-Repairing the roof will allow this multi-purpose space to once again open to visitors.
-We’re keen to work with the local community and partners and would like to start by gathering as many ideas as possible for how this magnificent space could be used in the future.
+The Great Barn has been closed to visitors since 2008.
+Repairing the roof will allow us to reopen this multi-purpose space once again.
+We want to work with the local community and partners to gather as many ideas as possible for how this magnificent space could be used in the future.
 You can help us gather ideas by filling in a short survey (click below).

 A long-term future for Gawthorpe Hall